-Radi was summoned nine other times in relation to the same allegations, and on July 25, two sexual assault allegations were added to his case, according to Radi’s friend.
+Radi was summoned nine other times in relation to the same allegations, and on July 25, 2020, two sexual assault allegations were added to his case, according to Radi’s friend.
 Radi’s accuser, Le Desk reporter Hafsa Boutahar, went public with her allegations in videos in state-aligned news websites Le 360 and Edito24.
 She alleged that Radi raped her on the night of July 12 to 13 in their boss’s home while other Le Desk colleagues were asleep nearby, according to court documents which CPJ reviewed.

-CPJ attempted to contact Boutahar via two social media platforms in March 2021 but she did not respond and CPJ was unable to determine whether she saw the messages.
+CPJ attempted to contact Boutahar via two social media platforms in March 2021, but she did not respond and CPJ was unable to determine whether she saw the messages.

 In a separate case, Radi is facing charges of public intoxication, defamation, and filming someone without their permission, according to Kandil and Le Desk.
-On July 5, police in Casablanca arrested Radi and his colleague, Le Desk journalist Imad Stitou, after the pair allegedly entered into dispute with Karim al-Aloui, a camera operator from Chouf TV, a privately owned pro-government news website, according to news reports and a Chouf TV report.
-(The report accused Radi of being a spy, though did not specify for whom.
+On July 5, 2020, police in Casablanca arrested Radi and his colleague, Le Desk journalist Imad Stitou, after the pair allegedly entered into dispute with Karim al-Aloui, a camera operator from Chouf TV, a privately owned pro-government news website, according to news reports and a Chouf TV report.
+(That report accused Radi of being a spy, though did not specify for whom.
 CPJ emailed ChoufTV but did not receive a response.)
 Radi and Stitou were released the following day, according to the reports.

-On March 17, a Casablanca court issued Radi a four-month suspended prison sentence and a fine of 500 Moroccan dirham (US$52) for allegedly insulting a judge in a tweet he posted in April 2019, according to news reports.
+On March 17, 2020, a Casablanca court issued Radi a four-month suspended prison sentence and a fine of 500 Moroccan dirham (US$52) for allegedly insulting a judge in a tweet he posted in April 2019, according to news reports.